 What is RE:Creation?

-RE:Creation is a design activity in which we reverse engineer and recreate the HTML & CSS components of a chosen web page.
+RE:Creation is a design and coding activity in which we reverse engineer and recreate the HTML & CSS components of a chosen web page.

 RE:Creation is short for Reverse Engineering Creation.
 It involves both discovery (theoretical) and delivery (technical) processes.

 RE:Creation’s objective is to promote the fundamentals in designing digital products such as websites and web apps.

 These fundamentals revolve around design disciplines such as Information Architecture, Interaction Design, User Interface Design, Visual Design & Accessibility, and Frontend Design.